EllenBritton-LeBihan/COMP3000-Computing-Project/README.md

 ![Static Badge](https://img.shields.io/badge/python-python?style=for-the-badge&logo=python&logoColor=22ffc4&label=Made%20With&labelColor=585873&color=22ffc4)

-PhishNet is a machine learning-powered web app designed to detect phishing emails by analysing their content and header signals.
+PhishNet is a machine learning-powered web app designed to detect phishing emails by analysing their content and header signals with the Random Forest Classifier.
 Upload .eml, files to receive a phishing prediction along with clear explanations of the results.

 ## INSTALLATION
 	1. Clone the repository into your file system >> command >> git clone --recursive <repo name>